Money isn’t math. It’s meaning.

 Real parents.
 Real kids.
 Real shifts.

-It hasn’t felt like a lesson or a program.
-It’s just changed how we talk about money, and that’s made a bigger difference than I expected.
+It hasn’t felt like a lesson.
+It’s changed how we talk about money.

 Watch A Clip